muhsin12/ngrx-9/README.md

 # Todoapp

-#how To Install
+#howToInstall

-'git clone' this project to your local
+`it clone`this project to your local

-'cd ngrx-9' - to get into root folder
+`d ngrx-9`- to get into root folder

-'npm install' - for dependencie installation
+`pm install`- for dependencie installation

-'ng serve --open' for compiling and running the project
+`g serve --open`for compiling and running the project

-#CLI VERSION
+#CLIVersion
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.0

 #adding dependencies